Mortise lock: History

 Mortise locks have been used as part of door hardware systems in the US since the second quarter of the eighteenth century.
 In these early forms, the mortise lock mechanism was combined with a pull to open the unlocked door.
 Eventually, pulls were replaced by knobs.

 Until the mid-nineteenth century, mortise locks were only used in the most formal rooms in the most expensive houses.
 Other rooms used box locks or rim locks; in contrast with embedded mortise locks, the latch itself is in a self-contained unit that is attached to the surface of the door.
 Rim locks have been used in the United States since the early eighteenth century.

 An early example of the use of mortise locks in conjunction with rim locks within one house exists at Thomas Jefferson's Monticello.
 In 1805, Jefferson wrote to his joiner listing the locks he required for his home.
 While closets received rim locks, Jefferson ordered 26 mortise locks for use in the principal rooms.

 Depictions of available mortise lock hardware, including not only lock mechanisms themselves but also escutcheon plates and door pulls, were widely available in the early nineteenth century in trade catalogues.
 However, the locks were still expensive and difficult to obtain at this time.
 Jefferson ordered his locks from Paris.
 Similarly, mortise locks were used in primary rooms in 1819 at Decatur House in Washington, DC while rim locks were used in closets and other secondary spaces.

 The mortise locks used at Monticello were warded locks.
-The term "warded lock" refers to the lock mechanism, while the term "mortise lock" refers to the bolt location.
+The term "warded lock" refers to the lock mechanism, while the term "mortise lock" refers to the lock method of fixing.
 Warded locks contain a series of static obstructions, or wards, within the lock box; only a key with cutouts to match the obstructions will be able to turn freely in the lock and open the latch.

-Warded locks were used in Europe throughout the medieval period and up until early 19th century.
-Three English locksmiths, Robert Barron, Joseph Bramah, and Jeremiah Chubb, all played a role in creating modern lever tumbler locks.
+Warded locks were used in Europe from the Roman period onwards.
+Two English locksmiths, Robert Barron and Jeremiah Chubb, played a major role in creating modern lever tumbler locks.
 Chubb's lock was patented in 1818.
 Again, the term refers to the lock mechanism, so a lock can be both a mortise lock and a lever tumbler lock.
 In the modern lever tumbler lock, the key moves a series of levers that allow the bolt to move in the door.

 The next major innovation to mortise lock mechanisms came in 1865.
-Linus Yale, Jr.'s pin tumbler mortise cylinder lock put not only the latch or bolt itself inside the door, but also the tumblers and the bolt mechanism.
-Up to this point, the lock mechanism was always on the outside of the door regardless of the bolt location.
+Linus Yale, Jr.'s pin tumbler mortise cylinder lock used a cam on the end of the key cylinder to operate the bolt or latch.
 This innovation allowed keys to be shorter as they no longer had to reach all the way through a door.
-Pin tumbler locks are still the most common kind of mortise lock used today.
+Pin tumbler locks are still the most common kind of mortise door lock used today.